You can’t beat a proper, quality kebab, which is why the news of a new establishment serving just that is music to my ears.

 Döner Haus kebabs will then be topped off with fresh salad and herbs, and the house doner will set you back £7.70 - they’ll also have beers and cocktails.

 They’ll also sell a range of different currywurst as well as schnitzel, and vegans and vegetarians are also catered for, with a vegan schnitzel and several veggie kebabs on offer, including falafel and halloumi.

 Sanjeev Sanghera, founder and CEO of Döner Haus, aims to change our perception of kebabs, saying:

 It's been found that in the UK doner is sometimes only as little as 25% meat, and that's not what we're about at all.
 Our meat content is extremely high, there's no oil or wheat to fill it up.

-Döner Haus will open its doors this autumn, from 11am to 11pm Sunday to Thursday, and 11am to midnight on Fridays and Saturdays, so you can get your late night kebab fix.
+Döner Haus is set to open its doors later this year, from 11am to 11pm Sunday to Thursday, and 11am to midnight on Fridays and Saturdays, so you can get your late night kebab fix.

 In the meantime, you can check out their full menu here.